A pharmacist holds up a beaker filled with liquid to inspect it while wearing protective gloves, eyewear and a lab coat.

 2023 MMSF Allen Rouse Basic Science Career Development Research Award

-• Candidates must be in the early stages of a successful research career.
+• Candidates must be in the early stages of a successful research career, with no more than 7 years of independent research experience.

-• Candidates must have received one or more grants from a national granting agency, such as the Canadian Institute of Health Research.
+• Candidates must have received grants from a national granting agency, such as the Canadian Institute of Health Research.

-• Candidates must have a satisfactory publication record in peer-reviewed journals.
+• A satisfactory publication record in peer-reviewed journals is required.

 • Candidates must hold a faculty appointment at the University of Manitoba and be involved in basic research related to the health field.